English/Literature Transfer Degree Program

 Description of Courses

 ENGL-101.
 English Composition I. 3 Hours.
 This course provides review of language mechanics through writing assignments with emphasis on expository and argumentative forms.
-Prerequisite: A minimum score of 55 on the Writing section of the COMPASS, or fully complete Written Communications with a grade of C or above.
+Prerequisite: A score of 69 or aboce on the Sentence Skills section of the ACCUPLACER, or fully complete Written Communications with a grade of C or above.

 ENGL-205.
 Old Testament Literature.
 3 Hours.
 Students will be guided in a study of the Old Testament from a literary viewpoint.
 Students will learn a set of principles for interpreting the Old Testament as a piece of literature, and they will analyze specific passages, using these literary principles.
 The students will become familiar with the eight literary genres in the Old Testament, and they will analyze each.
 Students will also examine the literary unity of the Old Testament.
 This course is not a study of religious doctrine or theology.
 Prerequisite: English Composition I.